 If you’d like to browse through the document template options on your own, you can scroll down to ‘progress’ in the options or choose one of the template categories to jump to the section you need.

 We offer templates for Paper, Resolutions, Devices, Icons, and Social.

 When you find the option you need, tap on it, and a new document with those dimensions will be created for you.
 Simple and easy!

 For even more detailed information on document presets and creating new documents, check out our Learning Hub.

 Facebook Graphics with Vectornator

 Whether you’re using our guide for your personal profile or your business page, you should be set for success after reading this guide!

 Making quality graphics is about so much more than just the design.
 And, when you use our built-in template library, getting your graphic sizes correct will be a no-brainer.

-If there’s a preset option that you would like to use, but don’t see in the current options, use our support page to suggest we add it!
+If there’s a preset option you'd like to use but don’t see in the current options, use our support page to suggest that we add it.
 We’re always trying to improve our product according to our users’ needs.

-Follow us on socials and tag #Vectornator for a chance to be featured on our channel!
+Follow us on socials and tag #Vectornator for a chance to be featured on our social media channels!